-In the context of the expansion of higher education, diversification of students and demand for further promoting international student exchanges, Japan Student Services Organization (JASSO) was founded on April 1, 2004 as a core institution comprehensively developing various student support services for higher education in Japan.
-Since then, JASSO has been striving to develop well-rounded and outstanding individuals who will play important roles in the future, and working to promote international exchanges and understanding through its major programs such as scholarship loan programs, support programs for international students, and student support programs.
+For the expansion of higher education, diversification of students and further promoting international student exchanges, Japan Student Services Organization (JASSO) was founded on April 1, 2004 as a core institution to comprehensively develop various student support services for higher education in Japan.
+2018 marks 15 years since its establishment.

 ENDO Katsuhiro, President